skywolf829/NeuralStreamFunction/README.md

 ## Usage

 ### ```start_jobs.py```
 This script is responsible for starting a set of jobs hosted in a JSON file in /Code/Batch_run_settings, and issuing each job to available GPUs on the system.
 The jobs in the JSON file can be training (```train.py```) or testing (```test.py```), and one job will be addressed to each device available for training/testing.
 When a job completes on a device, the device is released and becomes available for other jobs to be designated that device.
 The jobs are not run in sequential order unless you only have 1 device, so do not expect this script to train+test a model sequentially unless you use only one device.
+Please see /Code/Batch_run_settings for examples of settings files - each job to run is either ```train.py``` or ```test.py``` with the command line arguments for those files.

 Command line arguments are:

 ```--settings```: the .json file (located in /Code/Batch_run_settings/) with the training/testing setups to run.
 See the examples in the folder for how to create a new settings file.
 Required argument.

 ```--devices```: the list of devices (comma separated) to issue jobs to.
 By default, "all" available CUDA devices are used.
 If no CUDA devices are detected, the CPU is used.